 Lastly, remember to think beyond your intended industry.
 Industries and careers are more fluid than ever, so having a network beyond your immediate skill set may give you a leg up when you plan your next career move.

 They can give you solid advice on how to enter the field and impress in an interview, which is invaluable information to someone completely new to the industry.

 Don’t be nervous to ask for a face-to-face, Klimkiewicz encourages.
-“People who are happy in their work generally love to talk about what made them successful,” she says, “so if you reach out to decision-makers and ask for informational meetings, it’s only a matter of time” before someone says they’ll meet.
+“People who are happy in their work generally love to talk about what made them successful,” she says, “so if you reach out to decision makers and ask for informational meetings, it’s only a matter of time [before someone agrees to meet].”

 Apply anyway, encourages Jacqui Barrett-Poindexter, MRW.
 “If you feel stuck in toxicity at work, then do something that feels tangible,” she says.
 “For example, if you want a job at a specific company, send a resume there.
 Even getting a rejection letter – or in some cases, no response – is better than doing nothing.

 Ready for a career change, but have no idea what else you could do – or where to start?
 Need more nitty-gritty advice on pivoting into tech, changing careers after a sabbatical or wondering how to navigate the interview questions recruiters are sure to ask?
 Here are a few related articles that will answer all of your questions: